DanielekPark/Shopify-notes/README.md

 ```
 In the CSS stylesheet that was created and located in assets folder, write provide the custom CSS to override the provide Shopify theme.

 -Run on the terminal/command prompt to see the changes added.
-You may need to refresh the browser everytime new a new line of CSS.
+You may need to refresh the browser everytime new a new line of CSS is added.
 ```bash
 theme watch --allow-live
 ```